vaeryn-uk/single-executor/README.md

 ### Dashboard
 Each watchdog instance state is displayed,

 ![Dashboard preview 1](doc/dashboard-preview-1.png)

 The event log for each indicates what has happened.
-For example, here we have killed the leader and the system has elected a new leader.
+For example, here we have killed the leader and the system has elected a new leader,

 ![Dashboard preview 2](doc/dashboard-preview-2.png)

 Network issues can be simulated by blocking access to individual nodes on the network.
-This can be used to test split brain conditions.
+This can be used to test split brain conditions,

 ![Dashboard preview 3](doc/dashboard-preview-3.png)